CaseyJames669/MN_SprinklerFitters_Exam/README.md

 -   **`process_json.py`**: Reads `Quizlet Full - Original.json`, removes duplicate questions, and saves the result as `Quizlet Full - Verified.json`.
 -   **`enhance_json.py`**: Takes the verified data, adds detailed `tags` and `source` fields to each entry, and applies Markdown formatting.
 Saves the result as `Quizlet Full - Enhanced.json`.
 -   **`convert_to_notebooklm.py`**: Converts the final enhanced JSON into the `Quizlet Full - NotebookLM.txt` format.
+-   **`format_quizlet.py`**: Formats the verified JSON data into a tab-separated text file (`Quizlet Full - FormattedForImport.txt`) suitable for Quizlet import.

 #### 📄 Documentation

 -   **`JSON Analysis.md`**: A detailed report on the structure, integrity, and quality of the JSON data, including suggestions for improvement.
 -   **`NotebookLM Mind Map.pdf` / `.png`**: Visual diagram of the project's file structure and data flow.
+-   **`NotebookLM Audio Overview.wav`**: An audio recording providing an overview of the project's integration with Google's NotebookLM.

 ---